 (CNN) — If you're planning to travel to one of the Disney Parks & Resorts around the world, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic.

-In Florida, most of Disney World's parks are open, and Blizzard Beach water park is due reopen on March 7.
+In Florida, most of Disney World's parks are open.
+The Blizzard Beach water park reopened on March 7.
+No reopening date has been set for Typhoon Lagoon, however.

 What's on offer